lforalaska/fsh-funds-v2/replit.md

 # FastAPI + React Boilerplate

 ## Overview
 This is a full-stack web application with a Python FastAPI backend and React TypeScript frontend.
-The project was successfully imported from GitHub and configured for the Replit environment.
+Always refer to the root README for project details.

 ## Recent Changes (September 9, 2025)
 - Imported from GitHub and set up for Replit environment